Explicit Credit Assignment through Local Rewards and Dependence Graphs in Multi-Agent Reinforcement Learning: Method

-With the dependence graph, we can further simplify the policy gradient in (\ref{eq:cross-grad}) to include only the necessary states that affect agent $i$'s rewards.
+We can further simplify the policy gradient in (\ref{eq:cross-grad}) to include only the necessary states that affect agent $i$'s rewards.
 As illustrated in Figure \ref{fig:mdp}, if agent $k$ takes an action at timestep $t$, it cannot directly affect the state of agent $p$ at timestep $t+1$ as there is no edge connecting them.
-Therefore, the gradient of agent $p$'s reward with respect to agent $k$'s action is zero in this case.
+Therefore, the cross-gradient of agent $k$ to $p$ is zero in this case.
 However, the state of agent $q$ at time $t+2$ can be influenced by agent $k$, but only through an intermediate state, which is an indirect effect that "propagates" from agent $k$ through paths on the graph.
-We formalize this as follows.
+We formalize this propagation effect in the following result. \begin{proposition} Fix a joint policy $\boldsymbol{\pi}$.
+Let $i, j \in [N]$.
+The policy gradient $\nabla_{\pi_j}J^i(\boldsymbol{\pi})$ is given by